-Founding Director, Center for Rural Innovation; and Chair, Rural Reimagined Grand Challenge, Office of Research and Economic Development, Tennessee Technological University nity invest in EV charging stations when no one in the community has an EV?
+Founding Director, Center for Rural Innovation; and Chair, Rural Reimagined Grand Challenge, Office of Research and Economic Development, Tennessee Technological University invest in EV charging stations when a vast majority of the community's residents have not adopted EV vehicles?
 To jumpstart EVs in this rural town and, even more so, attract outside tourists to the downtown area, a project was spun up to install a charging station in the town.
 That project was stopped when a small number of concerned citizens, feeling the charging station was forced upon them by outsiders, organized against it.
 Supporting Aikens' broader point about the value of community engagement, the project's leaders engaged in greater empathetic listening and community education, and the project was reinstated and successfully delivered.